Rhoda Howard-Hassmann: Consulting and volunteering

 Howard-Hassmann has conducted human rights training sessions for the Canadian Human Rights Foundation and the Raoul Wallenberg Institute in Sweden.
 She also posted scenarios on cultural relativism and human rights on her now-defunct Wilfrid Laurier University professor website for other scholars to use in teaching.
 In the early 1990s she wrote two reports on human rights for Canada's then–Department of External Affairs.
-She also acted as a consultant for the establishment of undergraduate programs in human rights at the University of Connecticut, Emory University, University of Dayton and the University of Nebraska.
+She also acted as a consultant for the establishment of undergraduate programs in human rights at the University of Connecticut, Emory University, University of Dayton and the University of Nebraska–Lincoln.
 In 1990 she took part in an American delegation to the Institute of State and Law, Moscow.
 In 2007 she was a member of a delegation on human rights from the now-defunct NGO, Rights and Democracy (Montreal) to the Communist Party School in Beijing.

 Howard-Hassmann was a member of the Anti-Discrimination Committee of the City of Hamilton, 1991–1996.
 In 1999-2000 she taught citizenship classes for immigrants in Hamilton.